-St. Charles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, St. Charles isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Charles are a mix of both white- and blue-collar jobs.
 Overall, St. Charles is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in St. Charles who work in office and administrative support (15.24%), sales jobs (14.39%), and food service (9.63%).

 The per capita income in St. Charles in 2010 was $21,532, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $86,128 for a family of four.
 However, St. Charles contains both very wealthy and poor people as well.